LSE-MY457/lse-my457.github.io/index.md

 #### 11. Difference-in-Differences 2

 We continue our exploration of DiD, broadening our focus to cases with more than 2 time periods.
 We discuss first the two-way fixed effects estimator that has been a dominant tool for estimating 'generalised difference-in-differences' and then explore the implied assumptions in this approach and its weaknesses, specifically for staggered and non-saturating treatments, and cases with heterogeneous treatment effects.
 We introduce alternative 'modern' estimators that are robust to these settings.
+We conclude with a very brief foray into the synthetic control method.

 ##### Lecture